 Application for Free Sale and Commerce Certificate

-The Free Sale and Commerce Certificates are issued for the export of Medical Devices/Equipment not covered under the Drugs & Cosmetics Act.
-According to the Foreign Trade Policy of India, Regional Authority (RA) of DGFT issues, a Free Sale and Commerce certificate to the exporter.
-Due to the prevailing lockdown for COVID 19 pandemic, there has been a delay in issuance of free sale and commerce certificates.
-As a trade facilitation measure, the Director General of Foreign Trade (DGFT) has notified the clarification regarding the processing of an application for free sale and commerce certificates.
+The Free Sale and Commerce Certificates are issued for exporting Medical Devices/Equipment not covered under the Drugs & Cosmetics Act.
+According to the Foreign Trade Policy of India, the Regional Authority (RA) of DGFT issues a Free Sale and Commerce certificate to the exporter.
+Due to the prevailing lockdown for the COVID-19 pandemic, there has been a delay in issuing free sales and commerce certificates.
+As a trade facilitation measure, the Director General of Foreign Trade (DGFT) has notified the clarification regarding processing an application for unrestricted sale and commerce certificates.
 As per this trade notice, the exporter is advised to forward the applications to obtain the Free Sale and Commerce Certificate to the official email ID of the concerned Regional Authority (RA) of DGFT.